 This sweet and cuddly boy would often find himself in the lap of Suzanne, always wanting to be near her and bunting her affectionately.
 He would try and stumble across the room to try and follow Suzanne wherever she went – he loves the company of people!

 Feeling better, Xavier was taken back to the AWL NSW vet clinic for a dental to remove some loose teeth.
 It was here where sweet Xavier was started to itch.
 He was given flea treatment and a short course of steroids which improved his skin – however, Xavier became itchy again when this treatment stopped.
 Xavier went back into foster care for a hypoallergenic food trial.
 While poor Xavier improved again in foster care, however, the food trial was not successful, leading the AWL NSW vet team to believe that his allergy was caused by something environmental.

-Xavier’s skin allergy is much better, and this affectionate and loving boy is now available to adopt.
-It is likely that Xavier will never be 100% with his back legs, however, he is able to move around independently and will live a wonderful life with a loving family that will make him an indoor cat only.
-If you would like to know more about adopting Xavier, please give our shelter a call on 8899 3333 or view his profile here.
+Xavier’s skin allergy is much better but it is likely that Xavier will never be 100% with his back legs, however, he is able to move around independently and will live a wonderful life with his new family that adopted him on Saturday 7th September 2019.